 Ah, braids—there's something so summery about the hairstyle.
 Not only do they make hair look good, but they also keep it off our faces when it's sweltering outside.
 Braids are a great way to hide greasy hair or bad hair days, or for when you just want to go for something different.
 What we're saying is that there's a plait for every occasion.
 Whether you're heading to a wedding or just hanging around the house, there's always a braid that suits the occasion.

 Now, before you start saying you're not a fan of them because you find them too fiddly, fear not: We've also got a great guide for how to braid hair.
 So head there to test your ability, and then come back and check out our indulgent braid gallery.
 Oh, and if, on the other hand, you the hairstyle to be too quaint, prepare to have your mind changed.
 Here are the 24 incredible plaits for both the braid obsessive and the novice.
 Keep scrolling to see them all!

 We're under no illusion that we'd be able to whip up this intricate braid from the Jil Sander S/S 18 show ourselves, but it's so satisfying to look at, at least.

 Want to know how to do cornrows?
 We've hunted down one of the most-watched video tutorials on YouTube to help you do this style with ease.

 There are two ways we'd do this: either sleep in a tight plait, or wake up, don't reach for a brush, and loosely braid your hair.
 Either way, it's a win-win.

-If you've mastered a basic braid, you can totally handle a Dutch braid—just reverse the direction you'd normally go in to make the braid sit on top of the hair.
+If you've mastered basic double braids, you can totally handle a Dutch braid—just reverse the direction you'd normally go in to make the braid sit on top of the hair.
 Confused?
 Take a look at this cute double Dutch braid tutorial and try out one braid on either side of your head for double the fun.